 Medium (1 to 3 years)

-Once Vlad has the break-out year we’d expect only better things to come.
+Now that Vlad is having his long-awaited breakout campaign, we expect only better things to come.
 If he can string along a couple of great seasons at the plate you’ll be glad you passed up on the short-term profits.
 We can’t fault anyone who wants to hold on and see what Vlad can do in his age 23, 24, and 25 seasons.
-8/10

 Long (3 years plus)